Christmas Markets Along the Rhine- Cruise the Rhine in December

 Strasbourg , France- A wonderful French Christmas Market on the Rhine

 The Christmas Market has been held in Strasbourg since 1570.
 Strasbourg is a border city that has been passed back and forth between Germany and France over the years.
-Today, Strasbourg has a reputation for inclusion and a spirit of tolerance.
+Today, Strasbourg has a reputation for being inclusive and fostering a spirit of tolerance.

-The Strasbourg Christmas Market has over 300 booths and serves over 1.5 million guests each year.
+The Strasbourg Christmas Market features over 300 booths and attracts more than 1.5 million visitors annually.
 There is an outdoor ice skating rink in the Place du Château.
 Le Petit France has Christmas Shops and a special Gingerbread bakery.
+Book a tour here- Strasbourg Christmas Market Tour

 You should not miss the Bredle Market on the Place de la Gare, which sells traditional Alsace butter biscuits made on the spot for the Advent Season.